MRHMisu/jscminer-vscode-extension/README.md

-# jscminer README
+# jcsminer-vscode-extension README

-This is the README for your extension "jscminer".
+This is the README for your extension "jcsminer-vscode-extension".
 After writing up a brief description, we recommend including the following sections.

 ## Features